r-mc2/verum-archives/Campaigns/20 - Shadow of Tyre/Transcripts/Session 17.md

 ***Toot** will turn to Ahst, and just smiles.

 > **Arcadum**: Toot this is what you see:<br>
 You see the glowing Red Star, you see the expanse of the Astral Sea, and on a small, simple, stool, just in the middle of the Astral Sea on a small rock, you see yourself sitting.
 Sadly counting the days as they pass.
 Suddenly you look in at yourself, you sense that you are seeing yourself, and you feel a smile cross your face.
 Your hand will go up before your face, so that you can see it, and you will give yourself a reassuring gesture, specifically the Okay symbol, and then you will see yourself point, and with that your vision zooms forward as you walk through the astral sea at mind numbing blazing speeds, speeds that are impossible for any except you.
-You are the Astral Traveler, and you stand before the Twilight Station.
+You are the Astral Traveller, and you stand before the Twilight Station.
 >
 > However, as you walk through the Twilight Station you begin to see pieces, bits and pieces of it reform, like a reverie in your mind.
 As you reminisce about what it once was, you see the old dilapidated buildings left over upon the isle shift back to what they were.
 A pleasant village, a simple place.
 You smiled as you stood in the garden, you watched the sun rise over the horizon.
 The wind kissed your face, and you were happy.<br>
 The memories fade, however, as you look at what you've become.
 What even is the measure of being human anymore, what even is the truth of it?
 These are words, questions in which you have no answer, no matter how much Wisdom you gather.<br>